 This post contains affiliate links, however, all opinions are my own.

-Why I Decided To Try CGM
+Why I Decided To Try the curly girl method

 The truth is that, thanks to the straightener and the obvious lack of information on styling curly hair in the last decade or two, I’ve always viewed my hair type as just ‘frizzy and messy’.
-My hair waves and curls have been something I’ve felt the need to tame and combat with a straightener and damaging heat instead of treating and styling.

 I always thought my wavy hair was something I needed to combat…instead of treat and style.